solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/04_00-1_Common-Azure-development-services-overview.md

 #### Azure Event Hubs

 Azure Event Hubs facilitates the ingestion and replay of event data.
 It is optimized for processing millions of events per second.
-Event Hubs supports multiple consumers through *consumer groups*, which point to certain locations in the stream.
+Event Hubs support multiple consumers through *consumer groups*, which point to certain locations in the stream.

 #### Putting it all together